1701 Office Personnel Not To Express Opinion on Validity, Patentability, Expiration Date, or Enforceability of Patent [R-10.2019]

 - (A) an examination of a non-reissue patent application where determination of the expiration date of a patent is necessary to conduct examination of the non-reissue patent application,

-(A) an examination of a reissue application of the patent,
+- (B) an examination of a reissue application of the patent,

-(C) an interference involving the patent.
+- (D) an interference or derivation proceeding involving the patent,

 The question of validity or invalidity is otherwise exclusively a matter to be determined by a court.
 Likewise, the question of enforceability or unenforceability is exclusively a matter to be determined by a court.
-Members of the patent examining corps are cautioned to be especially wary of any inquiry from any person outside the USPTO, including an employee of another U.S. Government agency, the answer to which might indicate that a particular patent should not have issued.
+Members of the patent examining corps are cautioned to be especially wary of any inquiry from any person outside the USPTO, including an employee of another U.S. government agency, the answer to which might indicate that a particular patent should not have issued.
 No USPTO employee may pursue a bounty offered by a private sector source for identifying prior art.
 The acceptance of payments from outside sources for prior art search activities may subject the employee to administrative disciplinary action.

 When a field of search for an invention is requested, examiners should routinely inquire whether the invention has been patented in the United States.
 If the invention has been patented, no field of search should be suggested.

-Employees of the USPTO, particularly patent examiners who examined an application which matured into a patent or a reissued patent or who conducted a reexamination proceeding, should not discuss or answer inquiries from any person outside the USPTO as to whether or not a certain reference or other particular evidence was considered during the examination or proceeding and whether or not a claim would have been allowed over that reference or other evidence had it been considered during the examination or proceeding.
+Employees of the USPTO, particularly patent examiners who examined an application which matured into a patent or a reissued patent or who conducted a reexamination proceeding, should not discuss or answer inquiries from any person outside the USPTO as to whether or not a certain reference or other particular evidence was considered during the examination or proceeding and whether a claim would have been allowed over that reference or other evidence had it been considered during the examination or proceeding.
 Likewise, employees are cautioned against answering any inquiry concerning any entry in the patent or reexamination file, including the extent of the field of search and any entry relating thereto.
 The record of the file of a patent or reexamination proceeding must speak for itself.